Comas20/PM-Telef-101C/README.md

 resultado.head()
 ```

-In the second part of the notebook we merge the cleaned `ACCIDENTES_METEO-TABLA.csv` data that we have obtained using the above code, with our other csv file `movilidad_provincias_2023.csv` in order to obtain the clean data to train our model.
-To do this we use the next code:
+In the second part of the notebook, we merge the cleaned `ACCIDENTES_METEO-TABLA.csv` data obtained from the previous code with the `movilidad_provincias_2023.csv` file.
+This step is essential to create a understandable dataset that will be used to train our predictive model.
+The following code snippet illustrates how this merging process is performed:

 ```python
 # Cargamos el primer archivo (datos previos con información de víctimas y meteorología) desde Excel